Stephen Glass (footballer): Atlanta United

 After becoming an academy coach of Atlanta United FC in August 2018, Glass made the move to become the head coach of the club's USL Championship side Atlanta United 2 on 30 January 2019.
 On July 27, 2020, Glass was named interim coach of Atlanta United, replacing Frank de Boer, who had departed the club by mutual agreement a few days prior.
 Glass returned to his role at Atlanta United 2 after Gabriel Heinze was appointed the full-time coach of the club's first-team in January 2021.

 Aberdeen

 Glass was appointed Aberdeen manager in March 2021, succeeding Derek McInnes.
 He was sacked by Aberdeen in February 2022, following a Scottish Cup defeat at Motherwell.
 The team were in ninth place in the Premiership at the time of his departure.

 Memphis 901

 On 22 November 2022, Glass was named head coach for USL Championship club Memphis 901.
+Glass remained manager of Memphis until the club folded on 13 November 2024.